nfoerster/fastproxy/README.md

 * compile the program for linux or windows with the supported Makefile or with go directly: go build cmd/main.go
 * define your routing options in the config.yml
 * start the program with the associated configuration.
 E.g. go run cmd/main.go -configPath="./config.yml" // fastproxy -configPath="./config.yml"

-## License & Contribution

-Please feel free to fork or use it as you like.